CRBS/Panfish/design/FunctionalSpec.md

 from and ZZ is the transfer rate calculated by taking XX bytes divided by the time to transfer.

-If there is an error the message with be prefixed with **ERROR:** in a separate line along with the issue seen and the application will exit with a non-zero exit code.
+If there is an error the message with be prefixed with **ERROR** in a separate line along with the issue seen and the application will exit with a non-zero exit code.